-Instructor: Prof. Tapan Mukerji (Stanford University)
+Instructor: Prof. Tapan Mukerji (Stanford University, United States)

-Duration: 2 days

-CPD Points: 10

-Language: English

-l evel: Intermediate

 The purpose of the course is to give an overview of rock physics observations and models relating reservoir properties such as saturation, lithology, clay content, and pore pressure and their seismic signatures.
 Understanding this relation can help to improve quantitative seismic interpretation.
 The course covers fundamentals of Rock Physics ranging from basic laboratory and theoretical results to practical "recipes" that can be immediately applied in the field.
 Application of quantitative tools for understanding and predicting the effects of lithology, pore fluid types and saturation, saturation scales, stress, pore pressure and temperature, and fractures on seismic velocity.
 Use of rock physics models requires understanding the assumptions and pitfalls of each model and the uncertainties associated with the interpretations using these models.
 Analysis of case studies and strategies for quantitative seismic interpretation using statistical rock physics work flows, and suggestions for more effectively employing seismic-to-rock properties transforms in Bayesian machine learning for reservoir characterization and monitoring, with emphasis on seismic interpretation and uncertainty quantification for lithology and subsurface fluid detection.